Skip to main content

 • Retrieves relevant context using vector similarity search

-• Generates accurate, grounded answers using Azure OpenAI GPT-4o
+• Generates accurate, grounded answers using your Azure OpenAI chat deployment

 • Streams responses to the frontend in real-time